 Vaginal infections are common in women and typically if over-the-counter products have not been helpful in resolving symptoms then an appointment is recommended for evaluation.
 Vaginal discharge with either internal or external itching is usually caused by an overgrowth of yeast in the vaginal area and OTC anti-fungal treatment may be used.
 If symptoms do not resolve, change or worsen an appointment is recommended.
-If a woman is experiencing discharge with odor that is worse following intercourse then a prescription may be warranted as diagnosis of Bacterial Vaginosis is likely.
+If a woman is experiencing discharge with an odor that is worse following intercourse then a prescription may be warranted as a diagnosis of Bacterial Vaginosis is likely.
 Anytime a woman has vaginal discharge with fever, chills, nausea and/or vomiting, pelvic pain or other signs and symptoms of concern we recommend an appointment be scheduled for further evaluation.

 How much is too much menstrual bleeding?